anaiel/roger-skyline-1/README.md

 This page is intended to be a walkthrough to complete the project for someone who has no idea how a virtual machine or systems administration works.
 My machine is running with Debian 10.0.0.

-⚠️ *I am not a very experienced SysAdmin.
+⚠️ *I am not an experienced SysAdmin.
 In fact, this project is as far as I went down that road.
 So please take everything written here with a grain of salt*

 **Overview of the project**
 - [Setting up the VM](#setting-up-the-vm)